 Driving is an option, but is going to be a real challenge at the new stadium.
 There are a limited number of parking spaces and not nearly enough to meet the needs of all attendees.
 There is also little parking in the neighborhood, so I highly recommend taking public transit to get here.

 The Bay Area's beloved NBA team was first established in Philadelphia in 1946, then relocated and became the San Francisco Warriors in 1962.
 Later the name changed to Golden State, suggesting that the team represented all of California (they had been playing home games in SF, Daly City, Oakland, San Jose, and even San Diego).

 In 1972, the Oracle Arena became the team's exclusive home court and remains so today.
 Now the popular Warriors are affectionately known as the "Dubs."

-For the last two consecutive years, the Warriors have made it to the NBA Finals against the same team, the Cleveland Cavaliers, winning in 2015, losing in 2016, and winning a second title in three years in 2017.
+For the last three consecutive years, the Warriors have made it to the NBA Finals against the same team, the Cleveland Cavaliers, winning in 2015, losing in 2016, and winning a second title in three years in 2017.
 They then won their third title in four years for the 2017/2018 season.
 During the 2018/2019 finals series the Golden State Warriors suffered some season ending injuries and ended up losing to the Toronto Raptors in 6 games.
-In total, the franchise has reached a total of eight NBA Finals and won four championships: 1947, 1956, 1975, and 2015.
+In total, the franchise has reached a total of nine NBA Finals and won five championships: 1947, 1956, 1975, 2015, and 2017.

 The Warriors hold the NBA record for best regular season with 73-9 wins.
 In recent years, the team has enjoyed the on-court leadership of stars Steph Curry, Klay Thompson, Draymond Green, and now Kevin Durant, among others.
 Curry is one of the few NBA players in history to win back-to-back MVP honors.

 In addition to Golden State Warriors games, you can easily attend other professional sporting events in the Bay Area year-round.